Updated: February 1, 2026

 Alentejo

 Located in Southern Portugal between the Tagus River and the Algarve, the Alentejo region has much to offer.
 Alentejo is bordered by Spain and the Atlantic Ocean.
-The region is more rural than places like Lisbon and less densely populated, but offers enticing landscapes like green rolling hills and hidden beaches.

-You will find more affordable prices in Alentejo, also depending on the type and size of property you are looking to rent.
+You will find more affordable prices in Alentejo, depending on the type and size of property you are looking to rent.

 The monthly rental costs for an apartment in the Alentejo’s Évora, for example, are: